theodorbjornstad/TikkApp/README.md

 ### Repository (`TodoRepository`) 💾🔄🔍
 - Provides an abstraction layer for data operations.
-- Uses dependency injection for testability and maintainability.
 - Communicates with `FirebaseDataService` for real-time Firestore operations.
 - Ensures that changes are reflected in the `ViewModel` by updating the UI via Combine's reactive chain.